 Mechanical parts for large machines like cars can be hard to come by.
 There are so many intricate bits that need to accounted for.
 While many companies keep these parts on hand, it’s not always possible to keep them in stock.
 To solve this discrepancy, Daimler buses is turning to 3D printing.

-The company has engaged in the production of batches of specialised parts.
+The company has engaged in the production of batches of specialized parts.
 Daimler are in the process of retooling their design strategy and seeing which parts are most suitable to AM technologies.
 Currently, the company is analysing 150 parts to see where they can incorporate 3D printing.
 Other than that, the company is also providing replacement parts for Mercedes-Benz and Setra.

 Advantages of 3D Printing Car Parts